microsoft/accessibility-insights-service/packages/cli/README.md

 # ai-scan

 AI-Scan is a Command Line Interface (CLI) tool that implements automated web accessibility checks in a local environment.
-The tool currently runs automated checks against one URL at a time to save results to the local file storage system.
-AI-Scan presents the shortest path to get results from crawler (using Apify) and scanner in front of users to gather feedback.
+The tool currently provides the following capabilities:

+-   Run automated checks against one URL.
+-   Run automated checks against a file that has list of URLs separated by new line.
+-   Run automated checks against one URL, crawl that URL and run automated checks against the crawled URLs.

 ## Installation